quantumburrito/HardPolls/README.md

 - Open-source and community-friendly, encouraging contributions and enhancements.

 ## Installation
+###TODO: AWAITING APPROVEL FOR UPLOAD INTO CHROME STORE

 1. Download the latest release from the [Chrome Web Store](https://chrome.google.com/webstore).
 2. Click **Add to Chrome** to install the extension.